Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/0-intro-ingress.md

 In addition to rules-based routing Ingress Controllers also provide enhanced security which, given the importance of {{mids}}, should be your primary concern.

 The internet was originally envisioned as a medium for sharing information, however the modern world demands that information should be much better protected.
-To meet these demands we have seen the steady rise of HTTPS to the point where modern browsers baulk at the use of [plain old HTTP](https://security.googleblog.com/2019/10/no-more-mixed-messages-about-https_3.html).
+To meet these demands we have seen the steady rise of HTTPS to the point where modern browsers baulk at the use of [plain old HTTP](https://security.googleblog.com/2019/10/no-more-mixed-messages-about-https_3.html) so Transport Layer Security (TLS), which powers HTTPS, is now a mandatory requirement.
-So Transport Layer Security (TLS), which powers HTTPS, is now a mandatory requirement.
+Henceforth you need to enforce the **security of your data in transit**.
-Henceforth you need to consider the need for **security of data in transit**.
+Doing so with an Ingress Controller moves TLS termination closer to your workloads thereby helping to **prevent misuse and compromise**.

 Organizations use {{mids}} to provide end-to-end security of data sent between running processes with the TLS cryptographic protocol.
 The use of X.509 certificates and HTTPS are the most common manifestation of this.